 With your permit, you can begin the second portion of your driver’s education course: driver training.
 During this phase, you must complete 6 hours of behind-the-wheel instruction, clock an additional 60 hours of supervised driving practice and abide by the following restrictions.

 A) Complete Driver Training

-During your six hours of driver training, your instructor will expand upon areas you covered in the classroom.
+During your driver training, your instructor will expand upon areas you covered in the classroom.
 You’ll also get direct feedback on your driving and vehicle-handling skills so you can best prepare for the road test.

 Once you complete the classroom instruction and driver training portions of the required course, you’ll receive a driver’s education certificate.
 Hang on to this so you can submit the certificate to the MVA when you apply for your provisional license.

 Find a Local Driver Education Provider

 Find local driving school locations in Maryland along with business profiles, reviews and contact information.

 On top of completing driver training, you must clock (and keep track of) a minimum of 60 hours behind the wheel with a qualified supervising driver.
 You must drive at least 10 hours of these practice hours during the period that begins 30 minutes before sunset and 30 minutes before sunrise.
 For more info, see the Rookie Driver Skills Log and Practice Guide , and be sure to review the restrictions below.

 Know Your Learner’s Permit Restrictions